nrfconnect/sdk-nrf/samples/peripheral/802154_phy_test/README.rst

    On the |nRF5340DKnoref|, the IEEE 802.15.4 PHY Test Tool is a standalone network sample that does not require any counterpart application sample.
    However, you must still program the application core to boot up the network core (and forward UART pins to the network core of the CMD device).
    The :ref:`nrf5340_empty_app_core`, which accomplishes both, is built and programmed automatically by default.
-   If you want to program another sample for the application core, unset the :option:'CONFIG_NCS_SAMPLE_EMPTY_APP_CORE_CHILD_IMAGE' option.

 .. _802154_phy_test_testing: